elliotberry/shitty-handlebars/readme.md

 # Shitty Handlebars

 ![](./small.jpg)
-Shitty Handlebars is a shitty library that provides a subpar implementation of the popular Handlebars templating engine, but it has no dependencies and it's focusedf more towards backend generation.
+Shitty Handlebars is a shitty library that provides a subpar implementation of the popular Handlebars templating engine, BUT it has no dependencies and it's gotta focus on backend generation.
 My use-case: cloudflare worker dynamic html routes.

 ## Features
 - Conditional Rendering (#if): Implements simple conditional statements.